Microsoft OPC Publisher

 Configuration Schema

 The configuration schema is used with the file based configuration, but also with the Api based configuration.
-The following items are part of a configuration file’s JSON array (or the API payload).
+The configuration consists a JSON array of entries containing arrays of nodes:

 {